Strengthening Child Protection: New EU Regulations Against Child Sexual Abuse

 “We can never be ambitious enough when it comes to protecting children.
 There can be no deadline on justice.”

-The European Parliament will now enter negotiations with the Council of the EU—set to begin June 23, 2025—to finalise the law.
+The European Parliament will soon enter negotiations with the Council of the EU—set to begin June 23, 2025—to finalize the law.
 A separate regulation specifically targeting online CSA content is also under discussion.
+This phase of negotiation is critical to ensure the new laws are effectively implemented.

 A Child-Centered Future